frame-lang/frame_transpiler/docs/source/advanced_frame/deferred_transitions.rst

   	##

-This spec generates the following code:
+Using earlier versions of the Framepiler, this spec would generate the following
+code:

 .. code-block::